GOLD Region CYO Track & Field

 Introduction

-The Region 20 Qualifying Meets
+Gold Region Qualifying Meets

 Track meets tend to be rather time-consuming.
 For this reason, at most of the Qualifying Meets, something less than a full compliment of events is held.

-The Region 20 Championship Meet
+Gold Region Championship Meet

-In the week prior to the Region 20 Championship Meet, each parish coach must select the competitors who will represent the parish's team at the Region 20 Championship meet and possibly beyond.
+In the week prior to the Gold Region Championship Meet, each parish coach must select the competitors who will represent the parish's team at the Gold Region Championship meet and possibly beyond.
 For smaller teams this selection process is not especially difficult, but for larger teams it may be somewhat traumatic.
 This is because of the entry restrictions, imposed by the Archdiocese, governing all three of the Championship meets.

 The first of these restrictions is that no one is allowed to compete in more than three events.
 (There are exceptions when it comes to some of the field events.)
 Even if you’re the best on your team in four events; you can only compete in three of them.